ralfyang/rancher_server_ctl/README.md

 * You can control the rancher server with several option by "service" command

 ## Install
-* For local rancher
+* For rancher local use or HA(via externel mysql)
 ```
 curl -sL bit.ly/rancher_ctl -o ./rancher
 sudo chmod 755 ./rancher

 sudo cp ./rancher /etc/init.d/
+or
+sudo cp ./rancher /usr/local/bin
 ```

-* For Rancher HA
+* For Rancher HA (Use the rancher-ha mode only Manualy - Not recommended)
 ```
 curl -sL bit.ly/rancher-ha -o ./rancher-ha
 sudo chmod 755 ./rancher-ha